davidepatti/noxim/README.md

 What's New ?
 ------------
-**[March 2018]** Long awaited Virtual Channels and Multiple radio-channels are finally in master version
+**[March 2018]** Long awaited Virtual Channels and RadioHub with multiple transmission channels are now in master version

   * Support for virtual channels for improved traffic management
   * Support for multiple radio-frequency channels for each Radio-Hub